terrier-org/terrier-core/doc/Tr5migration.md

 Source code layouts
 -------------------
-We have gone full-Maven on the layout.
+We have gone full Maven on the layout.
 The open source Terrier project has been broken down into Maven modules.
-See basicComponents.md for a list of the components.
+See the [documentation on Terrier's components](basicComponents.md) for a list of the modules.

 Each module is a separate dependency exported to MavenCentral.